 - Acting as the liaison between strategy, creative, and technical teams

-This role helps the team work more efficiently and reduces wasted time and resources.
+This particular creative agency role works to empower the team to work more efficiently and reduce wasted time and resources.

 3. Data Strategist